maahive-77/maahive-77/README.md

 ## About Me
 ---
 ###
+<p align="left">✨ Creating bugs since 2023<br>📚 Currently learning: Data Structures, Algorithms, and exploring Python and web development.
+- 🚀 **Frontend Developer** with a passion for building beautiful and responsive websites
+- 🧩 **Problem Solver** enthusiastic about solving real-world problems
+- 🎯 **Goal:** To become a Full Stack Developer and apply my skills to impactful projects
-<p align="left">✨ Creating bugs since 2023<br>📚 Currently learning: Data Structures, Algorithms, and exploring Python and web development.<br>🎯 Goals: To become a skilled software developer and ace government IT job exams like Bank IT Officer.<br>🎲 Fun fact: I can spend hours debugging code only to realize I missed a semicolon.
-Classic C/C++ moment!<br>💡 Motivation: "Every great coder started as a beginner.
+- 🎲 Fun fact: I can spend hours debugging code only to realize I missed a semicolon.
+Classic C/C++ moment!
+- 💡 Motivation: "Every great coder started as a beginner.
 Keep typing, keep learning, and turn your bugs into breakthroughs!"</p>

 ### 🌐 Connect with Me